elijahdaniel/Sprint-Challenge-Advanced-React/ANSWERS.md

   1. componentDidMount: Only gets called once after render, updates state and then directs back to render.

-  2. render: Renders your JSX onto the webpage.
+  2. render: Renders JSX onto the webpage.

-  3. componentDidUpdate: Gets called everytime the component is updated.
+  3. componentDidUpdate: Gets called every time the component is updated.
 Takes two params (prevProps, prevState) - props before and after the update

 - [ ] What is the purpose of a custom hook?